Ezra Miller pleads not guilty in Vermont court - NewsBreak

 Court documents obtained by NEWS10 said that the homeowners identified Miller with security camera footage and told police that they went into the home without permission.
 The charges follow other allegations of disorderly conduct and harassment in Hawaii.

 Miller could face up to 26 years in prison for both charges.
 The “Flash” star is set to appear once again in Vermont Superior Court on Jan.
-13, 2023.Three York men sentenced after trafficking cocaine
+13, 2023.ALSO ON WJBF: Man tased by RCSO dies after being taken into custody, deputy place on leave

 In August, Miller issued an apology “to everyone that I have alarmed and upset with my past behavior” through Variety .
 They said they are working through complex mental health issues.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.